The above image is courtesy of Foxglove Hollow, which taught online painting classes as one of the

 Ask us!
 Send an email to NavigatePACGrants@gmail.com with your idea and we can have someone from the Executive Committee work with you!

-Step 2: Rename Google Doc like this: Location_ProgramName_ProjectName_FY2025
+Step 2: Rename both like this: Location_Program Name_Project Name_2025

-e.g. Victoria West_Heartwood_WildlifeConservation_FY2025
+e.g. Victoria West_Heartwood_Wildlife Conservation_2025

 Step 3: Complete every section of the Application.
 If it does not apply to you, just write NA.
 Do not leave it blank.

 If your program or field trip will require insurance, please note the PAC executive is not able to provide insurance.
-It is the responsibility of the applicant.
+Insurance is the responsibility of the applicant.
 The cost of insurance can be included in your total project cost.
 If you have included a cost for insurance in your application, that cost is eligible to be reimbursed by the grant.

 Be sure to collect proof of insurance, a receipt, when you run your program, project or event as you will require it for reimbursement.